 So just why would God want to do such a thing (expose us) if it causes us so much pain?
 Because those masks aren’t our real identity, Jesus is!
 Those stupid masks actually restrain Christ from living through us, fully!

 Further, Jesus wore no masks, He was completely transparent.
 This is why we’ve never read about Him being afraid, or frustrated trying defending Himself–and also, why He was so loving.
 It’s because He knew who He really was!
 God wants us to live the same way!

 As a creation who is spiritually perfect on the inside, yet at the same time, we have flesh (which can still sin), and a mind (which is constantly growing in maturity towards our spiritual perfection), we can start to become transparent like Jesus by separating our “who” from our “do.”

 Our who is “spiritually perfect child of God” (see John 1:12, Ephesians 1:5, Hebrews 10:10,14).
-Our do is “our actions and attitudes of our flesh and mind” (see Galatians 5:16-25, Romans 12:2, 1 Thessalonians 5:23).
-In order to separate these two it will require severe humility because we have to learn that our identity is separate from our actions and attitudes.
+Our do is our actions.
+In order to separate these two it will require severe humility because we have to learn that our identity is separate from our actions.
 But once we stop confusing our who with our do (or intermingling them) we can finally drop the masks we wear each day, therefore, exposing Christ in us.

 Every time we are tempted to raise a mask back up to our faces, in order to get back on track with our true identity in Christ, we must refocus on who we really are in our spirits!
 (Remember, in our spirits, we are perfect children of God).
 This is why Paul said, “When we remove the veil (a mask) from our faces we can understand the glory of Christ within us!”
 (See 2 Corinthians 3:18).
 If you are having difficulty understanding what the glory of Christ within you means, this might help: